 The network’s overarching intention is to help BAME G6/7s thrive and progress, helping to address BAME underrepresentation in the Senior Civil Service (SCS).
 The network supports members by helping to increase preparedness for leadership at the next levels, strengthening personal networks with peers and senior leaders and providing a stronger collective voice.

-The network co-chairs Anita Bhalla and Bernadette Thompson are responsible for setting direction, programme development and representing members’ interests in providing challenge and advice to senior Civil Service leaders on race equality issues.
+The current network chair is Anita Bhalla who is responsible for setting direction, programme development and representing members’ interests in providing challenge and advice to senior Civil Service leaders on race equality issues.

 Our main aims are to: